 Prizes and Awards

 The top prize for the May Grand Sumo Tournament is the Emperor’s Cup, which is awarded to the wrestler with the best record over the 15-day tournament.
-In addition to the Emperor’s Cup, there are other prizes and awards given out at the end of the tournament, including special prizes for outstanding performance and technique.
+Along With the Emperor’s Cup, there are other prizes and awards given out at the end of the tournament, including special prizes for outstanding performance and technique.

 Participants and Rankings